Prometheus: Classical music, opera, and ballet

 Works of classical music opera, and ballet directly or indirectly inspired by the myth of Prometheus have included renderings by some of the major composers of both the nineteenth and twentieth centuries.
 In this tradition, the orchestral representation of the myth has received the most sustained attention of composers.
 These have included the symphonic poem by Franz Liszt titled Prometheus from 1850, among his other Symphonic Poems (No. 5, S.99).
 Alexander Scriabin composed Prometheus: Poem of Fire, Opus 60 (1910), also for orchestra.
 In the same year Gabriel Fauré composed his three-act opera Prométhée (1910).
 Charles-Valentin Alkan composed his Grande sonate 'Les quatre âges' (1847), with the 4th movement entitled "Prométhée enchaîné" (Prometheus Bound).
 Beethoven composed the score to a ballet version of the myth titled The Creatures of Prometheus (1801).

 An adaptation of Goethe's poetic version of the myth was composed by Hugo Wolf, Prometheus (Bedecke deinen Himmel, Zeus, 1889), as part of his Goethe-lieder for voice and piano, later transcribed for orchestra and voice.
 An opera of the myth was composed by Carl Orff titled Prometheus (1968), using Aeschylus's Greek language Prometheia.
 A tradition has of course grown among critics of finding allusions to Prometheus Bound in Richard Wagner's Ring cycle.

-Rudolf Wagner-Régeny composed the Prometheus (opera) in 1959.
+Rudolf Wagner-Régeny composed the Prometheus in 1959.
 Another work inspired by the myth, Prometeo (Prometheus), was composed by Luigi Nono between 1981 and 1984 and can be considered a sequence of nine cantatas.
 The libretto in Italian was written by Massimo Cacciari, and selects from texts by such varied authors as Aeschylus, Walter Benjamin and Rainer Maria Rilke and presents the different versions of the myth of Prometheus without telling any version literally.